ClementNerma/NightOS/docs/specs/services/hw.md

 As the driver may not be chosen as the main driver for a device in case of patterns collision with another driver, this method should not be used before the driver process receives the related [notification](#device_event).

 Before calling this method, it's recommanded to create a thread in the driver process to allow concurrent handling of the different devices, though this behaviour is not enforced.

-Mapping can exceed the device's mappable size up to one page less one byte, which means if the size of a page is 4 KB and the device's mappable size is 15 KB, it's possible to map 4 pages, which the last bytes being unavailable (causing page faults if accessed).

 **Required permissions:**